FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/Using_CFT_services_in_C/transfer_services.md

 For more information on the parameter syntax for each command, refer to the [Command index](../../../../c_intro_userinterfaces/command_summary).

-If &lt;param> is not defined, CFTU will take a default name.
+If &lt;param&gt; is not defined, CFTU will take a default name.

 As these media are not available on all systems, the function performs